Jason David Frank: Mixed martial arts

 On August 21, 2009, Frank officially announced his signing with SuckerPunch Entertainment, a sports marketing and management company specializing in MMA.
 He began training with UFC lightweight Melvin Guillard.

-Frank made his much anticipated MMA debut for the United States Amateur Combat Association at the company's first event "Lonestar Beatdown: Houston" on January 30, 2010, at the Houston Arena Theatre.
+Frank made his MMA debut for the United States Amateur Combat Association at the company's first event "Lonestar Beatdown: Houston" on January 30, 2010, at the Houston Arena Theatre.
 He defeated Jonathon "the Mack Truck" Mack in the first round by omoplata submission.
 Frank fought in his second fight at Lonestar Beatdown: Dallas on February 19 in Arlington, Texas.
-His opponent was Chris Rose who made his ring entrance wearing a Teenage Mutant Ninja Turtles robe.
-Frank defeated Rose in round 1 by TKO (strikes).
+His opponent was Chris Rose, who made his ring entrance wearing a Teenage Mutant Ninja Turtles robe.
+Frank defeated Rose in round 1 with a TKO.

 On May 8, 2010, he fought for the Texas Rage in the Cage Amateur Association "Cage Rage 7" in State Farm Arena in Hidalgo, Texas.
-His opponent was James Willis.
-Frank defeated Willis via KO in 23 seconds of the first round with a rising knee.
+His opponent was James Willis, who he defeated via KO with a rising knee within 23 seconds of the first round starting.

 Frank was scheduled to make his debut with Ultimate Warrior Challenge at their upcoming event on May 22 against James "Ray" Handy Jr. in a light heavyweight bout.

-On May 21, Frank had announced on his official Facebook fan page that James Handy was injured and Carlos Horn would replace him, changing the fight to a heavyweight bout.
+On May 21, Frank announced on his official Facebook fan page that James Handy was injured and Carlos Horn would replace him, changing the fight to a heavyweight bout.
 Frank defeated Horn in the first round by an armbar submission.

 Since turning pro, Frank expressed interest in signing a deal with Strikeforce and potentially fighting Herschel Walker.

-Frank announced on his Facebook fan page that he would be scheduled to make his professional debut on August 4, 2010, in Houston at "Puro Combate #1."
+Frank announced on his Facebook fan page that he was scheduled to make his professional debut on August 4, 2010, in Houston at "Puro Combate #1."
 He fought at heavyweight, with his opponent being Jose Roberto Vasquez.
-Frank won his pro MMA debut quickly at the time of 0:46 in the first round by a Rear Naked Choke Submission.
+Frank won his pro MMA debut with a time of 0:46 in the first round by a Rear Naked Choke Submission.

-Frank was scheduled for a Light heavyweight bout on December 9, 2010, at Puro Combate 3.
-The fight was canceled on December 8 due to his opponent not being medically cleared.
-He was then scheduled to face Shawn Machado on July 22, 2011, at Legacy FC 7.
-However, due to a possible biceps tear the fight was cancelled.
+Frank was scheduled for a light heavyweight bout on December 9, 2010, at Puro Combate 3.
+The fight was canceled on December 8, due to his opponent not being medically cleared.
+He was then scheduled to face Shawn Machado on July 22, 2011, at Legacy FC 7, but due to a possible biceps tear, the fight was cancelled.

+Power Rangers 30th Anniversary Reunion

+On January 17, 2023, the first footage of Mighty Morphin Power Rangers: Once & Always was released on YouTube, showing the original Green Ranger.
+This prompted speculation that Frank was reprising the role again, and that his denials on social media were part of a disinformation campaign.
+On March 6, the YouTube channel MrWeenieProductions posted audio recorded from a livestream from the Bat in the Sun channel, run by a friend of Frank's.
+This friend had stated that Frank declined to participate in the reunion due to an alleged history of lies, broken promises, and uncredited idea theft by Hasbro and Saban.